 Valentine’s Day is about flowers, candy, and hearts!
 For this project, we wanted to learn a bit more about real hearts, so we built this DIY stethoscope for kids so my preschooler could listen to her own heartbeat.
 We turned it into a STEM investigation that covered all the bases of STEM on a preschool level.
 This post contains affiliate links.

-Heartbeat Stethoscope STEM Challenge
+Heartbeat Stethoscope STEM Challenge Supplies Needed

 This project is so simple, but there is tons of room for exploring and learning!
 Toddlers, preschoolers, and kindergarten kids will love this fun STEM project that teaches them about heartbeats.

-Making Your DIY Stethoscope
+Make Your DIY Stethoscope

 Completing the Heartbeat Stethoscope STEM Challenge